sbryngelson/group-docs/group-syllabus/when-where-working.md

 Even if you don't have a desk there, feel free to use the CODA 13th-floor space regularly -- I find it quite nice, personally!

 I spend most of my time in my office, S1313, near the group desks.
-I expect most students to work from their desks regularly, which is not to say "most of the time," but perhaps a substantial portion of the working hours each week.
+I expect most students to work from their desks regularly, which is not to say "most of the time," but perhaps a substantial portion of their working hours each week.
-Most of the students come in at least 3 days a week.
+Most student researchers come in at least 3 days a week.

 **I find that progress and problem-solving are more likely when surrounded by others (including me) who can help solve problems, answer questions, and point you in a helpful direction.**
 This also provides an environment that helps you focus on work.
 It's often the case that students will vary their physical presence, e.g., when they have a writing task that requires a focus not offered in a more busy environment.
-This is, of course, acceptable.
+This is normal/acceptable/expected.